Police say three men broke into home, attacked 86-year-old woman during storm

 MEMPHIS, Tenn. — Police are looking for three people who broke into the home of an 86-year-old Frayser woman and dragged her across the floor while a violent weekend storm raged outside.

-Neighbors described the area of Frayser as quiet, but reports of what happened early Saturday morning tell a different story.
+Neighbors described the area of Frayser as quiet, but reports of what happened on Alta Vista Avenue early Saturday morning tell a different story.

 According to a police report, two women, 86 and 52, woke up just before 3 a.m., not to the sound of the wind and rain, but instead to the sound of footsteps.